NYUAppSecCF/appsec_hw1_module_3/README.md

 ```

 By following these steps, you’ll gain hands-on experience with coverage analysis, fuzz testing, and debugging—key skills in application security.

+## What to Submit

+To submit your code, please only submit a file called `git_link.txt` that contains the name of your repository to **Gradescope**.
+For example, if your repo is located at 'h<span>ttps:</span>//github.com/NYUAppSecCF/appsec-homework-1-module-1-exampleaccount', you would submit a text file named `git_link.txt` with only line that reads with <ins><b>only</b></ins> the following:

+    appsec-homework-1-exampleaccount

+Remember that <b>Gradescope is not instant</b>.
+Especially if we have to look into past GitHub action runs.
+We have a timeout set for 10 minutes, almost all well running code will complete within 5 minutes.
+Wait for it to complete or timeout before trying to re-run.

+For ease of grading, we ask that you also submit copies of your writeups as part2.txt and part3.txt directly in Gradescope.
+Please ensure that these writeups are exact copies of the files from your repository, as we have implemented a check to verify the match. **It cannot be blank, this will cause a hash failure!**.
+For further details on the writeup requirements, please refer to the grading rubric available in Brightspace under the "Assignment Guideline" section.

+Your repository should contain:

+* Module 1
+  * Your `.github/workflows/hello.yml`
+  * At least one signed commit
+  * Your modified C code `module1.c'
+  * Your commpiled `module1.nyu`
+* Module 2
+  * In `testcases/invalid`: `crash1.gft`, `crash2.gft`, and `hang.gft`.
+  * A text file named `part2.txt` that contains the bug descriptions
+    for each of the three test cases
+  * A GitHub Actions YML that runs your tests
+  * A commit with the fixed version of the code (if you like, this
+    commit can also contain the files mentioned above)
+* Module 3
+  * In `testcases/valid`: include the files `cov1.gft`, `cov2.gft`, and
+    in `testcases/invalid`: include the additional files `fuzzer1.gft`,
+    and `fuzzer2.gft`
+  * A text file named `part3.txt` that contains your writeup
+  * An updated Actions YML that runs the new tests
+  * A commit with the fixed version of the code (if you like, this
+    commit can also contain the files mentioned above)

+## Concluding Remarks

+Despite the fixes you've made, there are almost certainly still many
+bugs lurking in the program.
+Although it is possible to get to a secure
+program by repeatedly finding and fixing bugs (at least when the program
+is this small), it's a lot of work, and just because a fuzzer stops
+finding bugs doesn't mean that the program is bug-free!

+Realistically, this program is probably not salvageable in its current
+state.
+It would be better in this case to rewrite it from scratch,
+either in C using a very defensive programming style, or in a safer
+language like Python or Rust.
+In the "clean" directory, you can find
+a cleanly written version of the program (written in C) that
+should be relatively bug-free [1].
+You'll notice that it's a lot more
+verbose, and checks for many more errors than the buggy
+version---writing safe C code is difficult!

+[1] Although you are encouraged to try to prove us wrong by finding bugs
+    in it!